Scottish Cross

 We leave Corran bunkhouse early to travel back to Glenfinnan to start our walk heading back to the Callop River which we passed at the end of the first day.
 We then turn west and head along the shores of Loch Shiel for 12 miles.
 This is a very beautiful long walk along the shore of Loch Shiel.
 At Polloch Pier (12 miles) we will be met by a small fishing boat which will transport us in small groups across Loch Shiel via beautiful Green Isle and St. Finnan's Chapel (where if time allows we may stop to visit).
 This is the route that the coffins were brought to sacred ground in years gone by and an area rich in history.
 It was the area in which Bonny Prince Charlie fled and raised his last army.
 It is area of Scotland which was and remains strongly Catholic since that time.
 On crossing we follow a path and farm track to Dalelia and then minor road for a 6 mile walk into Acharacle.
 If tired, it is possible to take the mini bus to Acharacle.

-Accommodation: Tobermory Youth Hostel (for two nights; showers available).
+Accommodation: Tobermory Youth Hostel (showers available).
 Distance: 20 miles.
 Highest point: 50m (188ft).Grade: Moderate - farm track, rough path and minor road.

 We start in Tobermory for a lovely day's walk taking us across the moors and past small lochs for about 3.5 miles.
 We then turn left off the road and follow a good track running alongside Loch Frisa.
 This is well known golden eagle countryside and also with a number of hides (bring your binoculars!).
 We then drop down through woodland and pick up a track at Glenaros House Farm and past Katie's Cottage (1.7 km) for the last 1.5 miles to village of Salen.